GaryYudongChen/wordpress/_pages/wheat.md

 			<h3>Seeding Rate</h3>
 		<p style="text-align: left;">To achieve total ground cover and establish the foundation for maximum yield, a crop density of 150-200 plants per square metre is needed.
 This equates to a seeding rate of about 60kg/ha in lower rainfall zones (up to 400mm annual rainfall) and about 80-90kg/ha in the higher rainfall zones.</p>
 			<h3>Nutrition</h3>
+		<ul><li>Potassium (K): The critical range for Colwell K is 32-52mg/kg for sandy soils, 45-52mg/kg for sandy loams and 35-45mg/kg for duplex soils.
+Top dressing can generally correct a deficiency in the crop.</li><li>Phosphorus (P): Check soils P status as maintenance rates at seeding may only be required.</li><li>Nitrogen (N): Develop the nitrogen strategy by considering the crops potential yield, soil test results and other rotational, soil type and rainfall information.
+Nitrogen can be applied upfront at seeding (separated from the seed) or split with post emergence applications.</li><li>Micro nutrients: Monitor the crop within the season and tissue test to identify deficiencies to micro nutrients.</li></ul>
 			<h2><b>Protein %</b></h2>
 						Australian Prime Hard
 									13%